Now you can unlock your iPhone with a mask on. Better late than never.

 What else is new?

-AirTag tweaks: iOS 15.4 packs a few changes to the way Apple’s potentially creepy trackers work.
+AirTag tweaks: IOS 15.4 packs a few changes to the way Apple’s potentially creepy trackers work.
 Among other things, the update includes better recognition for nearby AirPods, so they won’t prompt a concerning “unknown accessory detected” warning, and the ability to use the Find My feature on newer iPhones to lead you to AirTags placed around you.
-(Previously, you could only do this for AirTags you owned and set up.)
+(Previously, you could do this only for AirTags you owned and set up.)

 Siri gets a new voice: Voice assistants are powered by machine learning models and sophisticated algorithms, so why do they need gendered voices?
 Enter Siri’s latest voice option — American Siri Voice 5, for those on the hunt — which isn’t distinctively male or female.

 Emergency call behavior changes: Hopefully, you’ve never had to use the iPhone’s “click the power button five times” trick to call emergency services.
-If you have, iOS 15.4 may require you to turn it on again — it was once turned by default but now seems optional.
+If you have, iOS 15.4 may require you to turn it on again — it was once turned on by default but now seems optional.
 (That said, the Call to Hold feature that triggers a call to emergency services when you hold down the power and volume buttons is on by default.)

 New emoji: Apple added dozens of new emoji to iPhones and iPads with these updates, including a saluting gesture, a bitten lip and, uh, some beans.
 Knock yourself out.

-New ways to tap and pay: Deep inside iOS 15.4′s code is a feature that allows business owners who use payment processors like Stripe to accept mobile payments with an app running on an iPhone XS or newer.
+New ways to tap and pay: Deep inside iOS 15.4′s code is a feature that allows business owners who use payment processors such as Stripe to accept mobile payments with an app running on an iPhone XS or newer.
 What does that mean?
 At some point this year, you’ll be able to pay some businesses by tapping your phone or contactless credit card to their iPhone.

 What isn’t in this update?

 There’s at least one feature Apple has teased in the past that hasn’t turned on yet: support for digital driver’s licenses.
-The company first announced the feature last summer during its Worldwide Developers Conference, and originally said it would be available in late 2021 before quietly pushing the launch to “early 2022.”
+The company first announced the feature last summer during its Worldwide Developers Conference, and originally said it would be available in late 2021 before pushing the launch to “early 2022.”

 Should I update now or wait?

-That would be a good idea.
+Updating would be a good idea.
 Beyond a handful of new features, these updates also frequently come with bug fixes and security patches that could improve the way your phone performs.
 (To get a sense of the kind of vulnerabilities companies target with new software releases, check out Apple’s list of fixes for this update.)

 That said, these kinds of updates aren’t always free of bugs, so it’s a good idea to make a full backup of the data on your iPhone or iPad before installing a big new software release.
 Here’s how to do it.